 Terrain and Snow

-Ski area off-piste and backcountry terrain in the Central Hokkaido region.
+Ski area side-country and backcountry terrain in the Central Hokkaido region.
 A combination of alpine and tree skiing.

 A combined resort side-country and backcountry trip.
-Expect to ascend around 1,000 meters vertical on backcountry days.
+Expect to ascend around 1,000 meters vertical on the backcountry day.

 Please contact us with your prefered dates and accommodation preference.
 We also organise airport transfers, ski and equipment rentals as part of the package.